 files (MFS) and

-When IPFS was first designed, we used base 58-encoded multihashes as the content identifiers.
-(This is simpler, but much less flexible than newer CIDs.)
-It is still used by default when adding files and blocks to IPFS, so you should generally try to support them.
+When IPFS was first designed, we used base 58-encoded multihashes as the content identifiers (This is simpler, but much less flexible than newer CIDs).
+CIDv0 is still used by default for many IPFS operations, so you should generally try to support v0.

 If a CID is 46 characters starting with “Qm”, it’s a CIDv0 (for more details, check the decoding algorithm in the CID specification).

 CID v1 contains some leading identifiers that clarify exactly which representation is used, along with the content-hash itself.
 These include:

 - A multibase prefix, specifying the encoding used for the remainder of the CID

 - A CID version identifer, which indicates which version of CID this is

 - A multicodec identifier, indicating the format of the target content — it helps people and software to know how to interpret that content after the content is fetched

 These leading identifiers also provide forward-compatibility, supporting different formats to be used in future versions of CID.

 You can use the first few bytes of the CID to interpret the remainder of the content address and know how to decode the content after it’s fetched from IPFS.
 For more details, check out the CID specification.
 It includes a decoding algorithm and links to existing software implementations for decoding CIDs.